drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### Pretrained model performance

-As discussed for videos, metrics for camera trap tasks are highly dataset-dependent and can vary widely based on deployment context and class balance.
+As with videos, metrics for camera trap tasks are highly dataset-dependent and can vary widely based on deployment context and class balance.
 Here, we report some illustrative metrics for Zamba's pretrained image model `lila.science` using holdout validation.

 The holdout set reported here contains 449,263 randomly sampled observations held out from training.
 Splits were performed on a transect-by-transect basis[^footnote-image-transect] while ensuring at least one transect representing each label class is present in all splits.
 The holdout set is highly unbalanced, with a exponential-like distribution of class sizes.
 [Figure %s](#fig:image-class-obs-ecdf) shows an empirical cumulative distribution function (ECDF) of the number of observations in each class.